DreamRelation: Bridging Customization and Relation Generation: Related Work

 \section{Related Work}

-\textbf{Diffusion-Based Text-to-Image Generation.} This direction aims to produce high-quality images based on user-provided textual prompts.
-Diffusion-based generation models \citep{stable_diffusion, imagen} encode these prompts through the text model \citep{clip, t5} and inject the text embedding into the U-Net's cross-attention layers.
-Some methods \citep{sdxl, StableCascade, ultrapixel, wu2024motionbooth} upscale diffusion models and incorporate additional conditions as priors to generate high-resolution images.
-Meanwhile, several methods \citep{dalle3, llm_grounded_diffusion} introduce stronger text encoders or large language models (LLMs) to enhance the textual comprehension capabilities of diffusion models.
-Recent works \citep{DiT, pixart} have replaced the U-Net denoiser with a Transformer-based denoiser.
-However, these models primarily focus on textual conditions and struggle to handle other forms of input, such as user-provided images.
-In contrast, our work facilitates customized generation while following predicate relation conditions given by text inputs.
+\textbf{Diffusion-Based Text-to-Image Generation.} Diffusion-based text-to-image models~\cite{stable_diffusion, imagen} generate high-quality images based on user-provided text prompts.
+These works encode the text prompt through the text encoder~\cite{clip, t5} and inject the text embedding into the U-Net's cross-attention layers.
+Some methods~\cite{sdxl, StableCascade, ultrapixel, wu2024motionbooth} upscale diffusion models and incorporate additional conditions as priors to generate high-resolution images.
+Meanwhile, several methods~\cite{dalle3, llm_grounded_diffusion} introduce stronger text encoders or large language models (LLMs) to enhance the text comprehension capabilities of diffusion models.
+Recent works \cite{DiT, pixart} have replaced the U-Net denoiser with the Transformers~\cite{attention}.
+However, these models primarily focus on text conditions and struggle to handle other forms of guidance, such as user-provided images.
+In contrast, our work facilitates customized generation while following relation conditions given by text inputs.